 11. Work out what debts you have (like credit card bills or overdrafts) and decide how to split those too.

 12. Make a plan for how to pay for any divorce fees.

 Prepare and file the legal paperwork

 16. File a a consent order if you want to make the agreements above legally binding.
-You can do this after the decree nisi stage. .
+You can do this after the Conditional Order (formerly Decree Nisi) stage.

 17. Decide whether you want to make or change your will.

 18. Tell all the necessary organisations that your marital status has changed.
 For example:

 - your council